Our Goal is Your Academic Success

 Registration Periods (Peak Advising)

 To be cleared to register for classes, students must consult with the advisor every semester prior to registration.
 Approximately six weeks before each registration period, the advisor will email all English majors reminding them to schedule an advising appointment.
-Appointments are in-person, or via phone or email.
-No walk-ins are allowed during peak advising time.
+Appointments are in-person, or via phone or Zoom.
+Walk-ins cannot be accommodated during peak advising time.

 Peak advising for Summer and Fall courses takes place in March; registration begins in April.
-Advising for Spring courses takes place in October; registration begins in November.
+Peak advising for Spring courses takes place in October; registration begins in November.

-Students are welcome to use the online appointment system to schedule an appointment whenever they feel an appointment is needed.
+Students are welcome to use the online appointment system to schedule an appointment whenever they would like to meet with an advisor.

 - English Undergraduate Catalog